0-mostafa-rezaee-0/ML_API_with_PostgreSQL_Integration/README.md

 ## 4.4.
 Use Jupyter for Development

+Jupyter Notebook provides an interactive environment for data exploration, model development, and visualization.
+This project includes a containerized Jupyter Notebook server to facilitate development and experimentation.

-To use Jupyter Notebook for development and experimentation:
+### Accessing Jupyter Notebook

-1. Access the Jupyter Notebook interface:
+1. After starting the containers with `docker-compose up`, access the Jupyter Notebook interface at:
    ```
    http://localhost:8888
    ```

-2. Navigate to the notebooks directory to use the provided notebooks:
+2. You'll be presented with the Jupyter file explorer.
+The project directory is mounted in the container, so you have access to all project files.

+### Using the Provided Notebooks

+The project includes several pre-configured notebooks in the `notebooks/` directory:

-   - `data_exploration.ipynb`: Explore the Iris dataset
+- **data_exploration.ipynb**: Explore and visualize the Iris dataset, including:
+  - Distribution of feature values
+  - Correlation between features
+  - Visualizations of class separability

-   - `train_dev.ipynb`: Train and evaluate the machine learning model
+- **train_dev.ipynb**: Develop and evaluate the machine learning model, including:
+  - Data preprocessing techniques
+  - Model selection and hyperparameter tuning
+  - Performance evaluation on validation data

+### Creating New Notebooks

+You can create new notebooks for your specific use cases:

+1. Click the "New" button in the Jupyter interface and select "Python 3"
+2. Your new notebook will have access to all the project dependencies
+3. To connect to the PostgreSQL database from a notebook, use the same connection string as the main application

+### Sharing Code Between Notebooks and the Application

+The project structure allows you to:
+- Develop and test code in notebooks
+- Extract and refactor successful code into Python modules
+- Import these modules in both the FastAPI application and other notebooks

+This workflow enables rapid prototyping while maintaining code quality and reusability.

 # 5. Database Setup